hagenest/zeit_crawler/README.md

 - python3 (duh)

 It is recommended to install python libraries into a virtual environment, preferably through virtualenv.
-Conda will most work too.
+Conda will work too.

 - feedparser
 - beautifulsoup4